 Burglary in Ohio involves harsh and unforgiving consequences in addition to extensive prison time and exorbitant fines and fees.
 Due to the serious nature of burglary offenses, this charge could potentially be on your criminal background for the rest of your life.
 If you are convicted of burglary in Ohio, other areas of your life may be profoundly impacted in a negative way as well.
 For example, you may face difficulty keeping or finding a job, furthering your education, difficulty financially, obtaining loans, maintaining professional licensures and keeping custody of your children.

 Every day in Ohio, there are many individuals who are charged with burglary.
-If you are facing burglary charges, it is imperative that you immediately contact the Cincinnati Criminal Defense Attorneys.
+If you are facing burglary charges, it is imperative that you immediately contact the Cincinnati burglary attorneys.
 A burglary charge can be a frightening and overwhelming experience, and you do not have to go through it alone.
 Although every case is different, it is crucial that you obtain an experienced, knowledgeable and compassionate attorney as soon as possible who will fight vigorously for your legal rights and best interest.
-The sooner you speak with an attorney, the better your options will be regarding your sentence.
+The sooner you speak with a Cincinnati burglary attorney, the better your options will be regarding your sentence.
 The Cincinnati Criminal Defense team has successfully defended hundreds of individuals charged with burglary.
-Their knowledge, experience and compassion for your case will help you receive the justice you deserve.
+Their knowledge, experience, and compassion for your case will help you receive the justice you deserve.